dinvsh/imc-prosperity-2/README.md

 ### Orchids
 - focused on regional arbitrage opportunities while attempting to leveraging environmental factors like humidity and financial costs such as transport and tariffs.
 - evaluated buy/sell conditions based on price spreads, storage costs, and the conversion rates between markets.
-- could'nt really work out the kinks behind feature engineering the environmental factors and just left it in my final submission as a hail mary.
+- couldn't really work out the kinks behind feature engineering the environmental factors and just left it in my final submission as a hail mary.

 ### Gift Baskets